buchanana01/ve-content/docs/help.md

 ## ve-storiiies

 Displays an IIIF annotated image.
+This component is being deprecated a

 ### ve-storiiies attributes